laravel-streams/streams/README.md

 ## Users

 The package comes with the default Laravel `App\Models\User` pre-defined.
-If you would like to use it, besure to run migrations first.
+If you would like to use it, be sure to run migrations first.

 ```bash
 php artisan migrate